QR Code and Micro QR Code

-To encode input data when the AUTO encoding mode is enabled, the library applies the encoding defined in the code_text_encoding property.
+To encode input data when the AUTO encoding mode is enabled, the library applies the encoding defined through the setCodeTextEncoding method.
 If the required encoding is not specified explicitly, UTF8 is applied.

-When the BYTES encoding mode is used, input information presented in a form of a plain byte stream is transformed into an array of symbols and then to a string.
+When the BYTES encoding mode is used, input information presented in a form of a plain byte stream is trasnformed to an array of symbols and then to a string.
 Digits from 0 to 255 can be encoded.
 If a byte stream contains digits larger than 255, this symbol gets encoded as two bytes in the UTF16LE encoding (the lower byte is put first).

 UTF_8_BOM and UTF_16_BEBOM Modes

-The library provides two special encoding modes called UTF_8_BOM and UTF_16_BEBOM, which serve to encode information according to UTF8 and UTF16BE specifications.
+The library provides two special encoding modes called UTF_8_BOM and UTF_16_BEBOM that serve to encode information according to UTF8 and UTF16BE specifications.
 A byte order mark (BOM) symbol is added as the first digit.
-The following code sample shows how to enable with the UTF_16_BEBOM encoding mode.

 Error Correction Level

 The QR Code group of barcode standards provides four types of Reed-Solomon error correction (EC).
-The error correction mechanism prescribes storing redundant data to facilitate automatic error detection and correction in the case of barcode image distortions or damages.
-To recover 1% of corrupted data, 2% redundancy is required.
+The error correction mechanism prescribes storing redundant data to facilitate automatic error detectiion and correctiion in the case of barcode image distortions or damages.
+Basically, to recover 1% of corrupted data, 2% redundancy is required.